mmngreco/pandas-context/README.md

 # pandas-context

-Provides context to your data, allow you to made complex slicing around a specific index.
+Provides context to your data, allowing you to make complex slicing around a specific index.

 Here's an example: